Guide To A Weekend Getaway In Thomson, GA

 Thomson has a lot of fun community events, so be sure to look at Thomson's Event Calendar when planning your trip.
 Shopping at the local lavender farm on Fridays, live music, workshops, paint classes, and yoga retreats are just some of Thomson's special events.

-Visit Thomson the first Saturday in May for the Blind Willie McTell Music Festival, celebrating roots music and the blues, or the first Saturday in November for the Belle Meade Hunt Opening, an unforgettable McDuffie County tradition.
+Visit Thomson in September for the Blind Willie McTell Music Festival, celebrating roots music and the blues, or the first Saturday in November for the Belle Meade Hunt Opening, an unforgettable McDuffie County tradition.

 Guide To Thomson, Georgia